MicrosoftDocs/dynamics365smb-docs-pr.da-dk/business-central/year-allocate-costs-income.md

 Allokeringsfunktionen kan bruges sammen med finansgentagelseskladder og i anlægskladder.
 <!--You can also distribute the cost or revenue of a line to an intercompany partner when you post a sales or purchase document.
 When you post the document, a line will be posted in your general journal, and a corresponding line will be created in the intercompany outbox.-->

 I følgende procedurer beskrives, hvordan du forbereder at allokere omkostninger i en finansgentagelseskladde ved at definere fordelingsnøgler.
 Når der er defineret fordelingsnøgler, skal du udfylde og bogføre kladden ligesom alle andre finansgentagelseskladder.
-Du kan finde flere oplysninger under [Arbejde med finanskladder](ui-work-general-journals.md).
+Du kan finde flere oplysninger i [Arbejde med finanskladder](ui-work-general-journals.md).

 ## <a name="to-set-up-allocation-keys"></a>Sådan konfigureres fordelingsnøgler
 Du kan allokere en post i en finansgentagelseskladde til flere forskellige konti, når du bogfører kladden.
 Allokeringen kan foretages efter antal, procent eller beløb.